 What is happening at the Physical Sciences and Engineering Library (PSEL)?

 In response to a campus request, the second and third floors of the Physical Sciences and Engineering Library are being converted into prototype space for interdisciplinary, cross-unit collaborations, with the tenant in this case being the UC Davis Center for Quantum Mathematics and Physics (QMAP).
-At the same time, the entire building will undergo a seismic retrofit, accessibility improvements and renovation of its fire suppression system.
+At the same time, the entire building is undergoing a seismic retrofit, accessibility improvements and renovation of its fire suppression system.

-What will happen to the books and journals currently housed on the second and third floors of PSEL?
+What happened to the books and journals that were housed on the second and third floors of PSEL?

-- Recently published and highly used materials will be moved to Shields Library, including:
+- Recently published and highly used materials were moved to Shields Library, including: